13336

 Pricing Power

-Gross margins have been trending up over the last 12 months, averaging 76.8%.
-Pinterest's margins are some of the highest in the consumer internet sector, enabling it to fund large investments in product and marketing during periods of rapid growth to stay one step ahead of the competition.
+Pinterest's gross margins have been trending up over the last 12 months, averaging 78.1%.
+Its margins are some of the highest in the consumer internet sector, enabling it to fund large investments in product and marketing during periods of rapid growth to stay one step ahead of the competition.

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Pinterest grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Pinterest grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

 Profitability & Free Cash Flow